Ground-breaking Animal Protection Index Assesses Animal Welfare Around the World

-The index shows that many countries are found lacking in terms of animal welfare, due to issues ranging from intensive farming and illegal wildlife trafficking to the culling of stray animals.
-A large number of countries are still missing the basic legal frameworks needed to protect animals.
+The index shows that many countries are found lacking in terms of animal welfare due to issues ranging from intensive farming and illegal wildlife trafficking to the culling of stray animals.
+Many countries are still missing the basic legal frameworks needed to protect animals.

 Mike Baker, our CEO, said: “The Animal Protection Index is a breakthrough project, uniquely bringing together global animal welfare policy and legislation.